Your web browser is outdated and may be insecure

 The RCN will inform Manx Care of the percentage of members voting for and against the employers offer and the outcome of this vote.

-Yes, provided you are an RCN member and employed on a Manx Care contract, you are eligible to take part in the consultative ballot on this pay offer.
+Yes, provided you are an RCN member and employed on a Manx Care contract, you are eligible to take part in the consultative survey on this pay offer.
 For your vote to be counted your MyRCN record must be updated to include that you work at Manx Care.

 To update your details, log in to MyRCN or call RCN Direct on 0345 772 6100 (select option one) or email membership@rcn.org.uk.
 You must include your membership number in your email, and you will be asked for it if you call.
 You can find out more about RCN membership and other ways to get in touch on our membership FAQs.